-Long Island Domestic violence / battery Lawyer
+Long Island Domestic Violence Lawyer

 Domestic Violence/Battery

-Many people are involved in bad relationships.
+Our Long Island domestic violence attorney, Andrew Karpf, understands that many people are involved in bad relationships.
 But when things turn physically violent, or even threaten to do so, then the law may get involved.
 In general, a person can be charged and tried for domestic violence if they commit or threaten violent acts against an intimate partner.
 And even in situations where the alleged victim recants or changes their story, prosecutors may still decide to proceed with a criminal case.
 So if you are facing domestic violence allegations, it is imperative you work with a qualified criminal defense lawyer.

-The term “domestic violence” is often defined as any act of abuse that is committed against a “spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship.”
+The term “domestic violence” in New York is often defined as any act of abuse that is committed against a “spouse, former spouse, cohabitant, former cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship.”
 In other words, domestic violence does not just include acts involving married persons.
 It can involve a roommate, boyfriend, girlfriend, or the mother or father of your child.

 One of the more common domestic violence charges is “domestic battery.”
 Battery is any action that inflicts force or violence against another person.
 Crucially, domestic battery only requires proof the defendant made physical contact with an intimate partner, not that there was necessarily any damage.
 So if two people are dating, get into a fight, and one party pushes the other person onto the ground, that is considered domestic battery, even if the person who was pushed did not sustain any noticeable injuries.